qerdinger/qerdinger/README.md

-# Hi there, I am Quentin ERDINGER 👋
+# Hi there, I am Quentin 👋

 I'm a passionate developer who loves creating innovative solutions and exploring new technologies.
 Welcome to my GitHub profile, where I share my projects, contributions, and experiments in coding!